karlis-vagalis/circular-timer-card/README.md

 ## Description

 This custom lovelace card is ment to display timers and their countdowns in a circular arc plot using D3.js.
 Unfortunately, the required D3.js and Lit modules are all imported via CDN, which is not optimal from performance point of view.
-I am working on it, to distribute it more effieciently in the future.

-This is also my first Lovelace custom card for public, so if you have anything to recommend, please do!

 ## Installation